AhmetCengiz03/football-project/pipeline/README.md

 This file is used for scraping a live game to a series of json files.
 They will be saved in a newly created subdirectory `match_{match_id}/`.
 To start the process, simply run the script and change the `identify_match` variable to have a value matching the `match_id` from the api, or alternatively a team name (preference is to use match_id - it is more robust).
+This is useful if you're planning to do DB wipes, and want backups of the live game snapshots.

 ## AWS Lambda Deployment